khulnasoft/integrations-core/etcd/README.md

 ### Installation

-The Etcd check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Etcd instance(s).
+The Etcd check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Etcd instance(s).

 ### Configuration